Knat-Dev/form-fusion/README.md

 ## Contributing

 Contributions to this library are welcome!
 If you encounter any issues or would like to suggest improvements, please [open an issue](https://github.com/Knat-Dev/form-fusion/issues) or submit a pull request.

+## Disclaimer

+Please note that while we strive to make @knat_dev/form-fusion as versatile as possible, it may not work for every form.
+If you encounter any issues or have any suggestions, we welcome your feedback and contributions to the library.

 ## License